 - Monuments and Memorials, Sightseeing Type

 - 1 to 2 hours Time to Spend

 The interior of the arch and the viewing deck is open every day from 10 a.m. to 10:30 or 11 p.m., depending on the season.
 You can admire the arch from the outside for free, but climbing to the top will cost 8 euros ($8.94) for anyone older than 17.
-Métro lines 1, 2 and 6, as well as the RER A train, service the Charles de Gaulle - Étoile station at the attraction.
-To learn more, visit the Arc de Triomphe website.
+Children 17 years and younger can enter the arch for free and those between the ages of 18 and 25 can enjoy a discounted entry fee of 5 euros ($5.59).
+The closest metro station is Charles de Gaulle Étoile, which service lines 1, 2 and 6 as well as RER A. To learn more, visit the Arc de Triomphe website.